-The 2017 Epcot Food & Wine Festival runs August 31 through November 13, 2017 at Epcot in Walt Disney World.
+The Epcot Food & Wine Festival occurs every fall at Walt Disney World.
 We have menus for the booths, along with food photos of everything served at the dozens of Global Marketplace booths.
 This makes for a lot of grazing options and ways to use Disney Dining Plan snack credits (Free Dining beneficiaries, take note!), all of which we’ll cover in this post.
-(Last updated August 29, 2017.)

 Last year, we were at the Epcot Food & Wine Festival on opening day and the days that followed, and made it our mission to sample almost all of the 70+ food items served at the marketplace booths (with only a few exceptions).
 It was an arduous task sacrificing waistline and wallet, but we accomplished this goal in only a couple of days, and have now updated all menus with food photos and reviews of the items we sampled.